Pennsylvania Agency on Aging resources for seniors and the disabled.

-Many resources and programs are available from the Office of Aging in Pennsylvania.
+Many resources and assistance programs are available from the Office of Aging in Pennsylvania.
 Older adults, people over 55, including senior citizens and elderly, can access various services.
 Qualified applicants can receive information about the assistance programs offered by the agency, or they can get referrals to non-profit agencies and application phone numbers all listed below.
 Seniors in Pennsylvania can receive everything from food, transportation, and case management up to emergency rental, heating and energy bill assistance.
 Find more information on the various agency on aging programs below.

 Home safety, repairs, and modifications can be provided by the state.
 Some of what is offered by this program includes adaptations and improvements to a home that can improve its overall condition and safety.
 Improvements can make it easier and safer to manage activities of daily living such as stair climbing, bathing, and cooking.
 Importantly home repairs and improvements will promote senior independence by allowing people to remain in their homes.
 The work is coordinated by the Pennsylvania Department of Aging.